netkicorp/dnssecjs/README.md

 his original project.

 This library currently works with NodeJS and Cordova / Phonegap.
-In-browser compatibility is not yet available due to browser sandboxing rules that would require a remote proxy server to available.
+In-browser compatibility is not yet available due to browser sandboxing rules that would require a remote proxy server to be available.

 ### Installation
 ```bash